I missed my period and my pregnancy test is negative

-Having a regular menstrual period (menorrhea), bleeding regularly every month, is something that many women expect as part of their normal body function.
-A regular menstrual period is associated with regular ovulation.
+Having a regular menstrual period is something that many women expect as part of their normal body function, especially since a regular menstrual period is associated with regular ovulation.

-Not getting your period is called 'amenorrhea'.
-If you have amenorrhea and you have had unprotected intercourse or you have been trying to get pregnant then you first need to find out if you are pregnant or not.
+Not getting your menstrual period, not bleeding, is called amenorrhea.
+If you have amenorrhea and you have had unprotected sex, or have been trying to get pregnant then you first need to find out if you are pregnant.
+Do a pregnancy test.
 The earliest method of diagnosing a pregnancy is with a pregnancy test, either in your urine or blood.

 - A positive pregnancy test means that the pregnancy hormone hCG has been detected and that you are pregnant.

 - A repeatedly negative pregnancy test after missing a period means there is no hCG in your body and it usually means that you are not pregnant.